Who are you anyway? Are you even qualified to be looking at any of this?

 OK, but how about a median instead of a mean?
 Wouldn’t that be better?
 And still simple?

 Maybe.
-They are more resiliant to outliers.
+They are more resilient to outliers.
 They definitely have some advantages.
 I have thought about it, although there are probably downsides too.
 In the end though, I’ve used means since 2008 and it has worked pretty well, and I’d like to be able to compare results between election results to some degree, so I’ll stick with the mean.

 Why do you use a five poll average?
 Why not six?
 Or ten?

 This is fairly arbitrary.
-It was chosen to be high enough that you could get a reasonable average out of it, but low enough so that the time frames covered by the average are short enough to be responsive to changes in the campaign… at least close to the election in the close states… further out in time or in sparesly polled states the average can cover so much time it won’t respond quickly, just because there is no new data.
+It was chosen to be high enough that you could get a reasonable average out of it, but low enough so that the time frames covered by the average are short enough to be responsive to changes in the campaign… at least close to the election in the close states… further out in time or in sparsely polled states the average can cover so much time it won’t respond quickly, just because there is no new data.

 But what happens is that as the election approaches, close states are polled more and more often, so by the time of the election, the five poll averages in the close states generally only cover a few days and the averages respond quite quickly.